angadhn/MySite/_notes/Space Data Center Analysis.md

 Again, one can determine the number of launches for the SDC's solar panels by computing the ratio of the Starcloud and iROSA packing densities.
 At 0.49, this is well under a single Starship launch but, if the canister canister diameter increases to 0.5 m, 2 launches become necessary.
 The iROSA canisters diameter could fall anywhere in this range.

-Our calculations thus far are summarised below:
+Our calculations thus far are summarised below, where the pessimistic launch cost is based on a $100M Starship launch and an optimistic cost uses Starcloud's $5M launch cost assumption:

 {%marginnote 'table' "Improvement on preceding solar technologies and related launch numbers" %}